thosgood/this-weeks-finds/markdown/101-151/week114.md

 gravity, preprint available as [gr-qc/9710018](http://xxx.lanl.gov/abs/gr-qc/9710018).

-This is very worrisome\... as everything concerning quantum gravity always is.
+This is very worrisome... as everything concerning quantum gravity always is.
 Personally these results make me want to spend less time on the Hamiltonian constraint, especially to the extent that it assumes a the old picture of spacetime as a smooth manifold, and more time on